Kickstarter vs Amazon: How I Failed on Kickstarter But Won on Amazon

 - Used Salesbacker to send follow up emails to encourage reviews after people purchase on Amazon.

 That's about it.
-Compared to the work we did for our Kickstarter campaign, launching on Amazon was WAY easier and less time consuming.
+Compared to the work we did for our Kickstarter campaign, making money on Amazon was WAY easier and less time consuming.
 Oh, and cheaper since we weren't spending $100 a day on ads.

 Here's a screenshot from the sales of this “kit” product in September: